Kiranbp1998/Amazon_Order_and_Sales_Dashbord/README.md

 Data Analysis (DAX)
 Data Visualization Dashboard

-All Problem Statements information attached in Zif file so go and check for more information.
+All Problem Statements information attached in Zip file so go and check for more information.